dvelazquezl/memos-search-server/README.md

-# Solr Configuracion and Setup
+# Solr Configuracion and Setup for Ubuntu

 # 1. Solr Setup
 * Install **OpenJDK 17** (recommended by Apache to run Solr) with **sudo apt install openjdk-17-jdk**.